 - Bring your arms straight in front of your chest holding the dumbbell

-- With only a slight bend in your arms, let the dummbell fall behind your head so that your arms are parallel to the floor
+- With only a slight bend in your arms, let the dumbbell fall behind your head so that your arms are parallel to the floor

 - Return your arms to over your body by thinking about ‘pulling' the dumbbell upward

 You need to avoid bending your arms too much as you bring your arms down toward the floor.
-If you start bending your arms more than the initial crack at the elbows, then you’ll start to engage your triceps to a greater extent, which would defeat the purpose of activating your lower pecs.
+If you start bending your arms more than the initial crack at the elbows, you'll start to engage your triceps to a greater extent, defeating the purpose of activating your lower pecs.